Bioenergy in Aotearoa

 Harmaan Madon

 My two cents on this is the concern that I have around us; looking at hydrogen is one the technology has promise, right, particularly as Paul said if we can have carbon capture and storage associated with it.
 The fact is that when we talk about what we call a hydrogen rainbow or green hydrogen, new hydrogen or brown, it is currently the milestone hydrogen production is from Brown hydrogen, which is essentially the cost of natural gas.
-The other limiting factor with this is that the infrastructure required for hydrogen to utilise it as, as an alternative to fossil fuels as it stands today does not exist, which means we need to create all new infrastructure, unlike existing infrastructure where our current biofuels can profit.
+The other limiting factor with this is that the infrastructure required for hydrogen to utilise it as an alternative to fossil fuels as it stands today does not exist, which means we need to create all new infrastructure, unlike existing infrastructure where our current biofuels can profit.
 Now, all this is talking about the biofuels mandate and use today.
 Every single internal combustion engine, that is, is produced, and especially because New Zealand imports most of its vehicles from Japan.
 You can blend biodiesel, up to 5% with petrol diesel, and there will be no discernible impact on its warranty because there will be no detrimental impact on its performance; you could blend up to 10% ethanol with petrol, and again you would have no negative impacts on the engine.
 So, there is a direct substitution possible with biofuels.

 Similarly, biogas upgraded to biomethane is a drop-in biofuel for much of the North Island's existing reticulated gas network, which doesn't exist for hydrogen right, so there is the risk of being led up the garden path, in terms of investing in creating an all-new infrastructure for hydrogen.
-Plus, I believe that it's something of a red herring because once you've committed to having made directs undertaken that expenditure, Where you're going to find enough hydrogen to put it in that system, it's not going to come from Green hydrogen, it will come from Brown hydrogen.
+Plus, I believe that it's something of a red herring because once you've committed to having made directly undertaken that expenditure, Where you're going to find enough hydrogen to put it in that system, it's not going to come from Green hydrogen, it will come from Brown hydrogen.
 So all we'll do is extend the runway because there will be a sort of a fait accompli associated with the production and use of hydrogen, which will essentially be dropped out.
 So I think we need to be a little mindful of that.

 Matthew Jackson